 Truck Driver Recklessness

 The truck driver might have chosen to violate Hours of Service regulations imposed by the Federal Motor Carrier Safety Administration (FMCSA) that dictate how long they should rest and work.
-This might have led to drowsiness or speeding.
+This might have led to drowsiness, speeding, or distracted driving.

 Alternatively, road rage or aggressive driving that included tailgating or unsafe passing intended to intimidate you might have been utilized by the other driver.
 These practices are negligent and would entitle you to compensation.